-We already have creatine in our bodies, most of which can be found in our skeletal muscle (~95%).1
+We already have creatine in our bodies, most of which can be found in our skeletal muscles (~95%).1

 Foods like seafood and red meat also contain creatine, with a pound of salmon or uncooked beef providing around 1-2g of creatine.2

 How much creatine a day?

 It’s generally recommended that we replenish our bodies with around 1-3g of creatine per day to maintain normal creatine stores.3

 Maintaining optimal creatine levels in the body allows us to create more adenosine triphosphate (ATP), an organic compound that helps us create energy in the body.

 When you perform high-intensity training, like weightlifting, ATP gets broken down very quickly to provide you with that explosive burst of energy, e.g., standing back up after completing a barbell squat.
 That’s why creatine is linked with weight gain, such as bodybuilding.

 Supplementing with creatine has been shown to increase the creatine in our muscles, allowing the powerful ATP to be restored quickly.